13 Best Android 9.0 Pie Features You Need to Try

 The newest version of Android is here!
-Named Pie, it introduces some cool new tricks that will change the way you use Android.
+Named Android Pie, and version 9.0 of the operating system, it introduces some cool new tricks that will change the way you use Android.
 These are welcome additions after the last few versions of Android brought mostly small tweaks.

 Due to Android’s fragmentation, Pie will slowly roll out to devices in the coming months and won’t look exactly the same on every one.

 Whether you’ve downloaded already or are looking forward to it, here are the best new features in Android 9.0 Pie you must know about.

 Android has used a standard three-button navigation bar at the bottom of the screen for ages.
 In Pie, you can drop the standard Back, Home, and Recent buttons in favor of a new gesture-based navigation system.

 Future devices will ship with this enabled, but you’ll still see the old buttons after updating.
 To try it, head to Settings > System > Gestures > Swipe up on Home button.
 Your navigation bar will change right away.

 Here’s how to navigate with the new setup:

 - Tap the new pill-shaped Home button to go home.